rome/tools/website/src/_includes/docs/Getting started.md

 rome init
 ```

-This command creates a Rome configuration file, `rome.json`, which looks like this:
+This command creates a Rome configuration file, `rome.rjson`, which looks like this:

 ```json
 {